minvws/nl-covid19-coronacheck-website/en/guidepost.md

 {% capture copy_we_kunnen_geen_herstelbewijs_maken %}
 <div markdown="1">
 Are details about your vaccination found, but does CoronaCheck say no certificate can be made?
-Your test result may be more than 365 days old.
+Your test result may be more than 180 days old.
 Then it is no longer possible to make a recovery certificate.

-Were you tested less than 365 days ago?
+Were you tested less than 180 days ago?
 Then there may be an error in the test data.
 If you have been tested at the GGD, you can call their back office on {{ site.data.links.phone-ggd[page.lang] }} to have the data corrected.
 If you have been tested at another test provider, please go to {{ site.data.links.herstelbewijs-elders[page.lang] }} and fill in the form.

 Does that take too long?
 Then you can always book a free test appointment so that you can make a test certificate.
 For example, if you are going to visit an event within a few days.
 Make your appointment through {{ site.data.links.testen-voor-toegang[page.lang] }}.

-Did you add a paper recovery certificate with a validity of 180 days?
-In many cases, you can retrieve your recovery certificate, with a validity of 365 days, by logging in using DigiD.
-You can also request your new recovery certificate instead.
 </div>
 {% endcapture %}

 {% capture copy_geen_internationaal_herstelbewijs %}
 <div markdown="1">
 It has been agreed in a European context that a recovery certificate may only be issued on the basis of a PCR test and if the test was taken no less than 11 and no more than 180 days ago.
-For use within the Netherlands (for example for access to events), a recovery certificate is also issued based on an antigen test and is valid until 365 days after the positive test.
+For use within the Netherlands (for example for access to events), a recovery certificate is also issued based on an antigen test.

 ### Were you tested before September 8th at a test provider other than the GGD?